IP Australia: Operational issues

-Questionable grants

-APO been criticised for granting patents for impossible or absurd, already known, or arguably obvious inventions.
+Innovation patents

-In 2001 APO introduced an Innovation Patent system in which immediate grant occurred for applications which pass a formalities test.
+In 2001, the Australian Patent Office within IP Australia introduced a system that immediately granted "innovation patents" for applications which pass a formalities test.
 Innovation patents are aimed at providing protection for short market life products.
-To demonstrate the absurdity of the system, an innovation patent application was filed for the wheel and granted by APO.
-For this grant, IP Australia was awarded an Ig Nobel Prize in 2001.
+To demonstrate the absurdity of the system, an innovation patent application was filed for the wheel and granted automatically by IP Australia.
+The applicant, lawyer John Keogh, was awarded an Ig Nobel Prize (a satirical award within the fields of STEM for things that are unusual, imaginative or goofy) for his patent of the wheel.

-"This article in The Sydney Morning Herald says that the application drew attention to: